Statistical Inference with Local Optima: Discussion

 \subsubsection{Comparing Initialization Approaches}

 Our analysis provides two new ways of comparing different initialization approaches.
-As discussed in Section~\ref{sec::UN}, when $M$ is fixed, the only way to reduce the size of $\cS^\pi_{M,\delta}$ or the coverage loss, $(1-q^{\pi}_1)^M$, is to choose a better initialization method ($\hat{\Pi}_n$ and $\Pi$).
+As discussed in Appendix~\ref{sec::UN}, when $M$ is fixed, the only way to reduce the size of $\cS^\pi_{M,\delta}$ or the coverage loss, $(1-q^{\pi}_1)^M$, is to choose a better initialization method ($\hat{\Pi}_n$ and $\Pi$).
 Ideally, we would like to put as much probability mass in the basin of attraction of the actual MLE as possible so that we have a high chance of finding MLE with a small number of $M$.
 When $M$ and $\delta$ are both fixed, a better initialization approach would have either a smaller set $\cS^\pi_{M,\delta}$ or a higher value of $q^{\pi}_1 = \Pi(\mathcal{A}(\theta_{MLE}))$.
+The simulation study in Section~\ref{sec::sim01} is based on this idea in comparing three initialization methods.